In Exercises 69 and 70, determine whether you can use a normal di... | Channels for Pearson+

 Probability Calculation

-Probability calculation involves determining the likelihood of a specific outcome occurring within a defined set of possibilities.
-For the given problem, we need to calculate the probability that at most 40 out of 70 adults used a mobile device to manage their bank account.
-This can be done using either the binomial formula or the normal approximation, depending on whether the approximation conditions are satisfied.
+Calculating probability involves determining the likelihood of a specific outcome occurring within a defined set of possibilities.
+For the binomial distribution, this can be done using the binomial probability formula, which incorporates the number of successes, the total number of trials, and the probability of success.
+In this exercise, we would calculate the probability of exactly 50 adults using a mobile device for banking using either the binomial formula or the normal approximation if applicable.

 Recommended video: